zahmed4/week5/week5.md

         fi

+- [ ] Flow control with while
+  -

+- [ ] Math in bash (one way)
+  - In general, bash isn't very good for mathematical operations
+  - But it can be done, and there are several ways to do it

 - [ ] Additional command-line utilities
   - There are more command line utilities to help process files that could prove useful, especially as you begin to create workflows in scripts.
   - `cut` can be used to extract columns from files.
 For instance, if we go back to one of the files we used last week to look at lake temperatures (`FILE="Strdln_Twater_090611-090828_corrd_sm.csv"`)